kemitchell/memento.js/README.md

 the keys for which it has seen values and drops superseded entries, so every rewind compacts the log.

-Memento supports four abstract operations:
+Memento supports five abstract operations:

 1. Set a key to a value on the log.
 Very quick.
 2. Unset the value of a key on the log.
 Very quick.